 POLICY TITLE: ELECTRONIC MEETINGS Approved: April 15, 1998

 Amended: Sept.
 22, 2021

+POLICY NO: 2000 Page: 1 of 1

 It is the policy of the Huron-Superior Catholic District School Board that electronic meetings may be utilized to allow participation of board members and student representatives in meetings.
 Such meetings include regular and special board meetings (both in-camera and open sessions), ad hoc and standing committee meetings, and/or any other meetings that require trustee membership.